jdornell/inbox-ui-design/README.md

-# inbox-ui-design
+# Inbox UI Design
-Inbox design example of an email or message application
+Design example of an email or message inbox created with CSS only.